Frequently Asked Questions

 When any member of a household develops symptoms consistent with COVID-19, all members of the household must begin self-isolation and monitor for symptoms until the test results return.
 See the list of COVID-19 symptoms.

-If someone I live with has traveled out of the province, do I need to self-isolate too?
+If someone I live with has travelled out of the province, do I need to self-isolate too?

-You will find the answer to your question about workers' households at Self-Isolation for Essential Workers.
+You will find the answer to your question about workers' households at Essential workers: Self-Isolation, Testing and Exemptions.

 If someone in a family returns from travel how does that person self-isolate and what does the rest of family have to do?